Nyiriek/alu-higher_level_programming/python-more_data_structures/README.md

-Add a function that deletes by value in a dictionary
+Add a function that deletes keys with a specific value in a dictionary